 The study linked and exerpted below reviews different formulations of CU.
 The study itself lists the three most bioavailable formulation/brand of CU and I’ve added an excerpt from a further review from Consumerlab.com that lists four additional bioavailable brands of CU.

 I consult the independent evaluation service Consumerlab.com frequently.
-For one low annual payment, I can read about and evaluate all of the nutritional supplement that I take.
+For one low annual payment, I can read about and evaluate all of the nutritional supplements that I take.

 “CU is a bright yellow chemical produced by some plants.
 It is the principal curcuminoid of turmeric (Curcuma longa), a member of the ginger family, Zingiberaceae.
 It is sold as an herbal supplement, cosmetics ingredient, food flavoring, and food coloring.“